-- (a) Invite the following UNECE member countries that have not yet done so to ratify the AGN Agreement: Belgium, France, Germany and Poland. - (b) Further strengthen the monitoring mechanism to review and update the development of the AGN network, its inland navigation ports of international importance as well as applicable technical and operational parameters.
-In particular, strengthen the UNECE work on the maintenance of its Inventory of Main Standards and Parameters of the E Waterway Network ("Blue Book") and the Inventory of most important bottlenecks and missing links in the E Waterway Network (Resolution No. 49) by coordinating this work with relevant IWT infrastructure related programmes, such as the Trans-European Transport Network (TEN-T) of the European Union; - (c) Invite SC.3 to provide a forum, as appropriate, for ad hoc committees, expert groups or round tables to further coordinate the development of the E waterway network.
-Invite UNECE countries to support this work by nominating ad hoc or permanent national experts to take part in such work.
+- (a) Invite the following UNECE member countries that have not yet done so to ratify the AGN Agreement: Belgium, France, Germany and Poland, addressing where possible the concerns which they may have regarding the implications of ratification. - (b) Further strengthen the monitoring mechanism to review and update the development of the AGN network, its inland navigation ports of international importance as well as applicable technical and operational parameters.
+In particular, strengthen the UNECE work on maintaining of its Inventory of Main Standards and Parameters of the E Waterway Network ("Blue Book") and the Inventory of most important bottlenecks and missing links in the E Waterway Network (Resolution No. 49) by coordinating this work with relevant IWT infrastructure related programmes, such as the Trans-European Transport Network (TEN-T) of the European Union; - (c) Invite SC.3 to host a forum, as appropriate and in close coordination with other international bodies to avoid any duplication, for ad hoc committees, expert groups or round tables to further coordinate the development of the E waterway network.
+Invite UNECE countries to support this work by nominating ad hoc or permanent national experts.